Ada-Developers-Academy/core-unit-1/composition/composition.md

 - Use attributes to create composition between two classes
 - Define one-to-one and one-to-many composition relationships
-- Use instance methods to access instances of objects composed inside another object
+- Use instance methods on objects composed inside other objects

 ## Vocabulary and Synonyms